Behavior Specialist - Special Services - Education Center Job at East Side High School District, San Jose, CA

 Job Description

-About the Employer As one of California's largest high school districts, we offer rewarding and exciting employment opportunities that impact our students and community in a positive way.
+As one of California's largest high school districts, we offer rewarding and exciting employment opportunities that impact our students and community in a positive way.
 We offer a supportive team environment with a shared passion and common goal of providing students the education and skills they need to succeed in college and career.

 Apart from competitive salaries and 100% benefits coverage for employees and their dependents, we also focus on personal professional development.